Skip to content

 How to get there: A 1-minute walk from the Nervi train station.

-You don’t want to miss this stunning scene towards the end of your Genoa tour.
-I feel better just looking at the photos from Passeggiata Anita Garibaldi a Nervi.
+.
 Even though I live thousands of miles distant from the sea, I have the sensation that I can smell it from my room.
-It’s all about wonderful ambience, and magical sunsets.
-And the best part is that it’s a budget-friendly excursion; even if you want to spoil yourself with a beautiful meal, the rates are fair.
+It’s all about wonderful ambience and magical sunsets.
+The best part is that it’s a budget-friendly excursion; the rates are fair even if you want to spoil yourself with a beautiful meal.

 Why should you visit Passeggiata Anita Garibaldi a Nervi?